simonswain/straw/README.md

 ```

 Nodes can have multiple inputs and outputs.
 Messages can be passed out
-to a connected pipe via a node's default output or any number of
+to a connected pipe via a Node's default output or any number of
 arbitrarily named outputs.

-Pipes by default fan-out with messages going to the inputs of all
-connected nodes, but can be configured to distribute messages
-round-robin style.
+Messages are queued between Nodes, with each Node processing one
+message at a time.

 Redis is used for message passing but Nodes are shielded from
 implementation.
-All you need to write is the processing code.
-A
+All you need to write is the processing code, extend a
-callback is available for receiving messages and a method for sending.
+handler for receiving messages and call a method to send.

-There is nothing stopping a node receiving or sending outside the
+There is nothing preventing a node receiving or sending outside the
 Topology, e.g. write to a database, fetch or listen for network data.

-You can also inject or receive messages by accessing Redis directly so
+A library method is provided to inject or receive messages from
-your topologies can play nicely with existing infrastructure, for
+outside the Topology so you can play nicely with existing
-example having an Express server subscribe to one of the channels and
+infrastructure, for example having data pipe in to an Express server
-publish it out via socket.io.
+for publishing out via socket.io.

 StatsD support is included out of the box, giving you visibility of
 activity across a topology.